lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

    \tilde{P}^{\mathrm{tot}}(\omega) = \varepsilon_0 \chi^{(1)} E e^{-\mathrm{i} \omega t} + 3\varepsilon_0  \chi^{(3)}  \lvert E \rvert ^2 E e^{-\mathrm{i} \omega t} = \varepsilon_0 \left(  \chi^{(1)}  + 3 \chi^{(3)}  \lvert E \rvert ^2 \right) E e^{-\mathrm{i} \omega t} = \varepsilon_0 \chi_{\mathrm{eff}} E e^{-\mathrm{i} \omega t},

 where we have defined an effective susceptibility :math:`\chi_{\mathrm{eff}}=\chi^{(1)}  + 3 \chi^{(3)}  \lvert E \rvert ^2` as the sum of linear and nonlinear contributions.
 If we recall that in general, the refractive index is given by :math:`n=\sqrt{1+\chi}` and that the intensity of the light is proportional to :math:`\lvert E \rvert ^2`, we can observe that intensity of the light affects the effective refractive index experienced by the light!
-This effect is known as intensity-dependent refractive index or self-phase modulation, and we will examine one concequence of it, optical bistability, in demo 2.
+This effect is known as an intensity-dependent refractive index or self-phase modulation, and we will examine one concequence of it, optical bistability, in demo 2.

 .. note::

-   Note that the above reasoning is sufficient for getting a sense nonlinear effects, but a more rigorous treatment would be required for making actual calculations.
+   The above reasoning is sufficient for getting a sense of the nonlinear effects, but a more rigorous treatment would be required for making actual calculations.

 Demo 1: Second Harmonic Generation